Intro-to-Data-Science-Template/intro_to_data_science_reader/content/projects/project_2/_index.en.md

 While you project must center on the [Open Payments][] data, you are not restricted to using only it.
 Say you want to look at payments per capita.
 You can combine population data from the [Census Bureau][] to do that.
 Say you wanted to map the hospitals who take the most money?
 Combine the payment data with spatial data from the [National Historical Geographic Information Systems (NHGIS)][] data.

 This project is looking at *how much money our doctors take from drug companies*.
-Keep a keen eye out for any ethical concerns in the data. *Do you think this data set is portraying an accurate representation of the truth?* If not, voice your concerns and how they amy impact how we interpret the data and your report.
+Keep a keen eye out for any ethical concerns in the data. *Do you think this data set is portraying an accurate representation of the truth?* If not, voice your concerns and how they may impact how we interpret the data and your report.

 ## Tips for Success